riceissa/dlw-tutorial-post/post.md

 The main page has the path starting with `/` or `/index.php`.

-The main page of DLW has an optional parameter called `display` that changes the kind and amount of donations listed.
+The main page of DLW has an optional parameter called `display` that changes the kind and number of donations listed.
 Currently, the possible values are:

 * [`individual-scale`](https://donations.vipulnaik.com/?display=individual-scale),